Planning and prioritisation

 State level planning

 Levels of Service (LoS) benchmarks are used to set the desired management standards across all parks – recognising that all parks deserve great management, but that more effort needs to be directed to parks with higher values.
-LoS are set for eight management elements, such as fire and pest management, and will guide the amount of time, people and money which is invested in each of these activities.
+LoS are set for nine management themes, such as fire and pest management, and will guide the amount of time, people and money which is invested in each of these activities.

-There are up to five Levels of Service:
+There are five Levels of Service:

 - Very High